mliew21396/remote-work/week-1/computer-setup/linux-instructions.md

 Rbenv will be your Ruby version manager.
 Gems will get installed there and will use its copies of Ruby over the system Ruby.
 Yay!

 Digital Ocean wrote a great how-to on getting Rbenv and Ruby running on Ubuntu.
 Follow the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-ubuntu-14-04).
-This will also handle installing nodejs.
+This will also handle installing nodejs and git.
 Make sure that you install Ruby 2.2.2 instead of 1.9.3-p392.

 Also the step to open the .bashrc and fix the path is done in Release 4 so no need to complete those steps during this release.